russfeld/ksucs-hugo/content/4-shortcodes/03-include/_index.md

 {{% notice note %}}

 This should also now work with shortcodes!
 See [this GitHub Issue](https://github.com/gohugoio/hugo/issues/6703) for more information.
-The `.RenderString` function was substituted for `safeHTML` in the `include` shortcode.
+The `.markdownify` function was substituted for `safeHTML` in the `include` shortcode.

 {{% /notice %}}

 ### Include Local

+This will include a file relative to the current page's file path.

 ```
 {{</* include "includes/01-include.md" */>}}